HTTP-RPC/Kilo/README.md

 * _`org.httprpc.sql`_
     * `ResultSetAdapter` - wrapper class that presents the contents of a JDBC result set as an iterable list, suitable for streaming to JSON
     * `Parameters` - class for simplifying execution of prepared statements
+* _`org.httprpc.util`_
+    * `IteratorAdapter` - wrapper class that presents the contents of an iterator as an iterable list, suitable for streaming to JSON

 Each of these classes is discussed in more detail below.